Pixboost/website-hugo-theme/site/content/blog/why-pixboost-is-the-best-image-cdn/index.md

 * They have more than 100 points of presence, so you can make sure the images will be fairly close to your users regardless of where they are loading the website from.

 * Google is always one of the leaders when it comes to latency benchmarks for CDNs.
 We constantly compare its performance to competitors, and have a clear plan of how to migrate Pixboost to a different CDN if necessary.
-So, if there’s a better option, then we'll switch to it so as to consistently provide our customers with the best available option.
+So, if there’s a better option, then we'll switch to it to consistently provide our customers with the best available option.

 ### Tools and libraries